kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

                           :options (gx/ref :http/options)}}

- ;; pseudo logger component, logs port by taking it from :http/options :app (println "Application starting on port " (get (gx/ref :http/options)
+ ;; pseudo logger component, logs port by taking it from :http/options :app (println "Application is starting on port " (get (gx/ref :http/options)
                                                        :port))
  ;; independend component
  :another {:gx/start (println "another starting")
            :gx/stop (println "another stopping")}}
 ```
 Our app is a simple web server with one route `/users`.
-You may noticed a new keyword `:gx/component` which is used for linking predefined components.
+You may noticed a new keyword `:gx/component` which is used for including predefined components.
 There are two different types of gx references available in config:

 | type          | description        | example                                                  |
 | ------------- | ------------------ | -------------------------------------------------------- |